 When the Bible was translated into Latin (the official language of the Romans) in the fourth century, “the meaning of passages within the Bible concerning women began to change.”
 The translator, St. Jerome, was influenced by Roman culture (which was extremely patriarchal) and Neoplatonism which viewed humans and even the Trinity in terms of hierarchy.
-Other theologians including Origen, Augustine, and Chrysostom were all influenced by Neoplatonic philosophy and the result was a patriarchal shift in the way the Bible was translated.
+Other theologians, including Origen, Augustine, and Chrysostom, were all influenced by Neoplatonic philosophy, and the result was a patriarchal shift in the way the Bible was translated.

 How?
 Where the Bible said nothing about female subordination, these theologians would “INFER male authority from the text.”
-They brought their own assumptions and beliefs about men and women to the text and then read and wrote them into the Bible translations through small word changes and subtle sentence structure alterations which are still in our current translations today.
+They brought their own assumptions and beliefs about men and women to the text and then read and wrote them into the Bible translations through small word changes and subtle sentence structure alterations that are still in our current translations today.

-What if you could read the same Bible verses that Patriarchal teachers have used to subjugate and control women in their original language and context?
+What if you could read the same Bible verses that patriarchal teachers have used to subjugate and control women in their original language and context?